Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 **Process:**

-1. Loads the full `subjects_with_courses.json` source data
+1. Loads the full `subjects_with_courses.json` source data.
-2. Loads a "golden dataset" of pre-parsed prerequisites from `Golden_DataSet_Final.jsonl` into a lookup map to simulate the OpenAI fine-tuned model's output
+2. Loads a "golden dataset" of pre-parsed prerequisites from `Golden_DataSet_Final.jsonl` into a lookup map to simulate the OpenAI fine-tuned model's output.
-3. Simulates the `program_restriction_parser` by using a small, hardcoded dictionary of expected outputs for common restriction strings
+3. Simulates the `program_restriction_parser` and now the `section_parser` by using small, hardcoded dictionaries or simplified logic for expected outputs for common strings, preventing actual API calls during testing.
-4. Calls the `process_single_course` worker for each course, which uses the real helper parsers but injects the "golden" data instead of making API calls.
+4. Calls the `process_single_course` worker for each course, which uses the real helper parsers but injects the "golden" data (or simulated data for `section_parser`) instead of making API calls.
 5. Saves the final transformed output to `test_output_universal_courses.json` for review and validation.

 ---